darcyabjones/bash_utils/README.md

 It will also restore the values of any variables or functions that you passed to the `save` subcommand earlier.
 Note that if you change something that isn't specified in the `save` subcommand, it won't be restored.

-If you leave the first list empty, then nothing will be removed and you'll keep everything you've defined.
+If you leave the first list empty, then it'll raise an error.
+This is because if there are no arguments given on a source command, the source inherits `$@` from the parent process.
+If you want to import everything defined, you can use the special character `@` so that nothing will be removed.

 ```
-source ./import.sh restore "${0}" -- fn1 fn2 VAR1 VAR2
+source ./import.sh restore "${0}" @ -- fn1 fn2 VAR1 VAR2
 # is equivalent to
 source ./import.sh restore "${0}" fn1 fn2 VAR1 VAR2 -- fn1 fn2 VAR1 VAR2
 ```